1610ayushi/QContest/python/README.md

  # How to execute the unit tests

- `python3 -m unittest discover` will execute all the unit test cases.
+ `python3 -m unittest -v tests/*.py` will execute all the unit test cases.